BrianaLane/LRS2_reduction/LRS2_reduction_README.md

 ---------------------------------------------------------------

 - Refer to sections 3 and 4 under 'Running LRS2 reduction on TACC' above
-- The one difference is you will scp the LRS2_reduction directory onto your computer instead of copying it into your TACC directory
+- The one difference is you will copy the LRS2_reduction directory onto your computer instead of copying it into your TACC directory

 =========================================
 # Understanding reduction data products